Whiz: A Fast and Flexible Data Analytics System: Data Store

-{\bf New locations for existing \granules{}:} Data generation patterns can significantly vary across different stages, and jobs, due to heterogeneous compute logics, data skew, etc. Thus a job $j$ may run out of its quota $Q_{j}$ on machine $m$, leaving no room to grow already-materialized \granules{} of $j$ on $m$.
-Thus, DS periodically reacts to runtime changes by determining for every $j$: (1) which machines are at risk of being overloaded; (2) which \granules{} on these machines to spread at other locations; and (3) on which machines to them spread to.
+{\bf New locations for existing \granules{}:} Data generation patterns can significantly vary across different stages, and jobs, due to heterogeneous compute logics and data skew.
+Thus a job $j$ may run out of its quota $Q_{j}$ on machine $m$, leaving no room to grow already-materialized \granules{} of $j$ on $m$.
+Thus, DS-M periodically reacts to runtime changes by determining, $\forall j$: (1) which machines are at risk of being overloaded; (2) which \granules{} on these machines to spread at other locations; and (3) on which machines to them spread to.

-Given a job $j$, DS invokes \circled{h5} to determine machines where $j$ is using at least $75\%$ of its quota $Q_{j}$.
-DS then starts {\em closing} some \granules{} of $j$ on these machines; future data for these is materialized on another machine, thereby mitigating any potential hotspot.
-Specifically, DS invokes \circled{h6} to pick \granules{} that are either significantly larger in size or have a higher size increase rate than others for $j$ on $m$.
+Given a job $j$, DS-M invokes \circled{h5} to determine machines where $j$ is using $\ge 75\%$ of its quota $Q_{j}$.
+DS-M then starts {\em closing} some \granules{} of $j$ on these machines; future intermediate data for these is materialized on another machine, thereby mitigating potential hotspots.
+Specifically, DS-M invokes \circled{h6} to pick \granules{} that are either significantly larger in size or have a higher size increase rate than others for $j$ on $m$.
 These \granules{} are more likely to dominate the load and potentially violate $Q_{j}$.
 Focusing on them bounds the number of \granules{} that will spread out.
-DS groups the \granules{} selected based on the stage which generated them, and invokes heuristic \circled{h3} as before to compute the set of machines where to spread.
-Grouping helps to maximize data locality, and using \circled{h3} provides load balance and fault tolerance.
+DS-M groups the \granules{} selected based on the stage which generated them, and invokes heuristic \circled{h3} as before to compute the set of machines where to spread.
+Grouping helps to maximize data locality, and \circled{h3} provides load balance and fault tolerance.